J1 League: After the boom (1996–1999)

-Despite the success in the first three years, in early 1996 the league attendance declined rapidly.
-In 1997 the average attendance was 10,131, compared to more than 19,000 in 1994.
+Despite its success in the first three years, in early 1996, the league attendance declined rapidly.
+In 1997, the average attendance was 10,131, compared to more than 19,000 in 1994.
 Notably, Arsène Wenger managed Nagoya Grampus Eight during this period.

 Change of infrastructure and game formats (1999–2004)

-The league's management finally realized that they were heading in the wrong direction.
-In order to solve the problem, the management came out with two solutions.

-First, they announced the J.League Hundred Year Vision, in which they aim to make 100 professional association football clubs in the nation of Japan by 2092, the hundredth season.
-The league also encouraged the clubs to promote football or non-football related sports and health activities, to acquire local sponsorships, and to build good relationship with their hometowns at the grass-root level.
-The league believed that this will allow the clubs to bond with their respective cities and towns and get support from local government, companies, and citizens.
+The league's management announced the J.League Hundred Year Vision, in which they aimed to create or endorse 100 professional association football clubs throughout Japan by 2092, which would mark the hundredth season since the establishment of the J1 League.
+The league also encouraged the clubs to promote football or non-football related sports and health activities, to acquire local sponsorships, and to build good relationships with their hometowns at the grassroots level.
+The league administration believed that this would allow the clubs to bond with their respective cities and towns, and obtain support from local government, companies, and citizens.
 In other words, clubs will be able to rely on the locals, rather than major national sponsors.

-Second, the infrastructure of the league was heavily changed in 1999.
-The league acquired nine clubs from the semi-professional JFL and one club from J.League to create a two division system.
-The top flight became the J.League Division 1 (J1) with 16 clubs while J.League Division 2 (J2) was launched with ten clubs in 1999.
-The former second-tier Japan Football League now became the third-tier Japan Football League.
+The format of the league was heavily changed in 1999.
+The league acquired nine clubs from the semi-professional JFL and one club from the J.League to create a two-division system.
+The top flight became the J.League Division 1 (J1) with 16 clubs while the J.League Division 2 (J2) was launched with ten clubs in 1999.
+The former second-tier Japan Football League now became the third-tier Japan Football League (J3).

-Also, until 2004 (with the exception of 1996 season), the J1 season was divided into two.
+Also, until 2004 (with the exception of 1996 season), the J1 season was divided into two stages.
 At the end of each full season, the champions from each half played a two-legged series to determine the overall season winners and runners-up.
 Júbilo Iwata in 2002, and Yokohama F. Marinos in 2003, won both "halves" of the respective seasons, thus eliminating the need for the playoff series.
-This was the part of the reason the league abolished the split-season system starting from 2005.
+The league abolished the split-season system in 2005.